xuri/excelize-doc/en/cell.md

 func (f *File) SetCellHyperLink(sheet, axis, link, linkType string) error
 ```

 SetCellHyperLink provides a function to set cell hyperlinks by given worksheet name and link URL address.
 LinkType defines two types of hyperlinks `External` for the website or `Location` for moving to one of the cells in this workbook.
 The maximum limit of hyperlinks in a worksheet is `65530`.
+This function is only used to set the hyperlink of the cell and doesn't affect the value of the cell.
+If you need to set the value of the cell, please use the other functions such as [`SetCellStyle`](cell.md#SetCellStyle) or [`SetSheetRow`](sheet.md#SetSheetRow).
 Below is an example of an external link.

 - Example 1, adding an external link to the `A3` cell of the worksheet named `Sheet1`: